 - Core reading material and study materials (many papers are provided on the student intranet)

 - CPD Placement Workshop (should you choose a clinical placement at TAC)

 - Supervision (should you choose a clinical placement outside TAC)

 - BACP student registration

 - Resubmission of assignments

-- Personal therapy with an accredited integrative practitioner for a minimum of 80 hours during the training (minimum 40 hours per year).
-You’ll need to continue with weekly personal therapy while on placement with TAC
+- Personal therapy with a qualified integrative practitioner for a minimum of 80 hours during the training (you’ll need to continue with weekly personal therapy while on placement with TAC)

 - Support with academic writing (Optional)

 TAC works with the On Your Team coaching and editing group and Ash Phipps to give students access to tuition in academic writing.